What is Online Reputation Management? Everything You Need to Know for 2023

 Encourage Positive Reviews Online

-Negative or positive, online reviews will affect your online business and sales.
-Dimensional Research uncovered that positive online reviews have an effect on 90% of consumers buying choices.
+Negative or positive online reviews will affect your online business and sales.
+Dimensional Research uncovered that positive online reviews affect 90% of consumers’ buying choices.

-And 86% of customers will suppose twice about selecting your brand if it has negative reviews.
+And 86% of customers will think twice about selecting your brand if it has negative reviews.
 And people’s expectations about your brand reputation are pretty high.
-Actually, 49% of consumers expect a four-star rating from a business they’ll think about buying from them.
+49% of consumers expect a four-star rating from a business they’ll think about buying from them.

 Dan Gingiss, @dgingiss: